davidar/peruse/test/herald-sun-1.md

-# Angry media won’t buckle over new surveillance laws | Herald Sun
+# Angry media won’t buckle over new surveillance laws

 A new Bill would require telecommunications service providers to store so-called ‘metadata’ for two years. *Source:* Supplied